 - We are upskilling website editors and content contributors before website editing privileges are given.

 - We are establishing a new website publishing model to check the accessibility of content before it is published to the live website.

 - We have recently updated our content guidelines to include accessibility.

 - We will be encouraging our content editors to reduce the high volume of web pages so that auditing activities can be more easily managed.

 - We have improved our procurement processes and work with third party suppliers to improve the accessibility of other digital platforms and services.
 Standard accessibility statements have been added to our procurement documentation when dealing with new service providers.

 Preparation of the statement

-This statement was prepared on 20 September 2019.
-It was last updated on Monday 31 October 2022.
+This statement was originally prepared on 20 September 2019.
+It was last updated on Monday 13 November 2023.